MHC Semester in D.C.

-- Interest in a future career in politics, policy, advocacy, nonprofit or government.
+- Interest in a future career in politics, policy, advocacy, government, or nonprofits/NGOs.

 - Strong letter of recommendation from a faculty advisor that describes the student’s readiness to undertake a rigorous semester in Washington, D.C.

 Program participants will be able to use most outside aid, including federal direct student loans, parent loans, Pell grants, some state aid, and outside scholarships.
 Please note: federal work-study and Mount Holyoke aid will not be applicable.
-This includes need-based aid, leadership awards, other merit awards, town grants, tuition assistance grants and employment-based aid such as tuition exchange.
+This includes need-based aid, leadership awards, other merit awards, town grants, tuition assistant grants an employment-based aid such as tuition exchange.